ychoi04/mica-gd405/lectures/w2-type-functions.md

 # Type Functions
-There are several type related function in p5.js and you can find the list [here](http://p5js.org/reference#group-Typography).
+There are several type related function and you can find the list [here](https://processing.org/reference/).
 Let's take a look at them.

 ## Writing text
 You write text on screen with `text()` function.
 ```js
 text("hello world!", 10, 50);
 ```
 Your message must be placed within the double quote block `" "`.
 We call it *a string*.
 The second and third parameters are the x and y positions.
 There are the optional fourth and fifth parameters if you want to set up a text box.
-Look at [this example](http://p5js.org/reference/#/p5/text).
+Look at [this example](https://processing.org/reference/text_.html).

 ## Text size
 ```js